Partner & Account Planning The Right Way For Account Managers In Indirect Sales

 Unfortunately, some account plans are left on the shelves.

-There may be big plans to boost collaborations with partners; however, there’s no action plan to back it up.
+There may be grandiose plans to boost collaborations with partners; however, there’s no action plan to back it up.

 If account plans are used as blueprints for operational processes and partner management, then invest time to make them.
-Otherwise, don’t allow so much time in the process.
+Otherwise, don’t allot so much time in the process.

 The amount of time you spend on account planning should be proportional to the benefits that your sales team would reap from it.